 Oh, keep in mind: these rules aren’t set in stone, simply some realistic ideas of what to consider when you go pattern, fabric, or even clothes hunting.

 This guide is turning out quite long so I decided to publish it on separate pages of my Ageberry blog.
-Here is a table of contents if you want to jump around.
+Here is a table of content if you want to jump around.

 How to look taller